GUIDE TO AUTHORS

 Each page must have line numbers.
 Do not use footnotes in the text.
 Ancillary information should appear in the text set off in parenthesis.
 Equations and formulas set off from the text should be typed in quadruple spacing and should be numbered.
 All measurements should be given in metric units.
 Observe clarity and conciseness in writing.
 Spelling should be according to the Webster Unabridged Dictionary.
-Limit the number of pages for the research manuscript to 30 pages (10 printed pages).
+Limit the number of pages for the research manuscript to 30 pages (including the references).

 Research articles generally present novel, interesting results in response to definite research questions.
-Minus the appendices section, a research article should have its content limited to thirty (30) pages for the manuscript and ten (10) pages for the printed version.
+Minus the appendices section, a research article should have its content limited to thirty (30) pages for the manuscript and fifteen (15) pages for the printed version.
 Longer articles, with sufficient justification from the authors, require due approval from the Editor-in-Chief.